amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ## Why We Chose This Paper

+We wanted a paper we could actually take apart and rebuild ourselves, not just run and admire.
+EWC fit that: it tackles a problem that's easy to *see* — a network that learns task B and visibly forgets task A — but the fix rests on a genuinely interesting idea (treating the old task's knowledge as a Bayesian prior and using the Fisher to decide which weights to protect).
+That gave us something to understand mathematically, not only to copy.

-The paper was a practical choice for a course project and ripe for improvement given its age.
-The MNIST experiments run on a single GPU, the method requires no exotic components beyond a diagonal Fisher and a quadratic penalty, and the paper provides three concrete figures (2A–C) to check our work against step by step.
-This let us engage with a real, well-known result end to end — deriving it, implementing it, debugging it, and comparing our graphs to the originals — which is exactly the kind of learning we wanted from the project.
+It was also practical for a course project.
+The MNIST experiments run on a single GPU, the method needs no exotic components beyond a diagonal Fisher and a quadratic penalty, and the paper gives three concrete figures (2A–C) we could check our work against one by one.
+So we got to engage with a real, well-known result end to end — derive it, implement it, debug it, and compare our graphs to the originals — which is exactly the kind of learning we were hoping to get out of the project.

 ---